37 Hard-Hitting Ways To SkyRocket Your Blogs Email Subscribers List (Number 32 Is SUPER Important Yet Often Ignored!) - [Updated March 2017]

 People scroll down to look at content further down the page and most sites don't have an opt in form on display.

 Also some visitors are so used to seeing opt in forms at the top right that they've become blind to them.

 Having one always visible, using the Fixed Widget Plugin, to make your optin boxes scroll with the visitor is a sensible option.

 IN SHORT: Add more than 1 opt in box to your sidebar for increased visibility so people have more opportunities to sign up.

-It's a free tool from Neil Patel (Quicksprout / Kissmetrics / Crazy Egg) and a great alternative to the headline bar for themes that don't have that feature.
+And a great alternative to the headline bar mentioned above for themes that don't have that feature.